mLenehan1/ECE-FinalYearProject/ProjectReport/ExperimentalEquipmentAndProcedures/experimentequipment.md

-\ref{servertesting}, three Raspberry Pi Model 3 B+ are required, along with three T5989DC AC/DC Power Supplies, three SanDisk Industrial 8GB Class 10 MicroSD cards, two Adafruit I2S Audio Bonnets, and two audio amplifier/speaker devices for audio output- This will allow for the client server streaming implementation between two Rasperry Pi's, with the third utilised for monitoring the devices used for streaming.
+\ref{servertesting}, three Raspberry Pi Model 3 B+ are required, along with three T5989DC AC/DC Power Supplies, three SanDisk Industrial 8GB Class 10 MicroSD cards, two Adafruit I2S Audio Bonnets, and two audio amplifier/speaker devices for audio output.
+This will allow for the client server streaming implementation between two Raspberry Pi's, with the third utilised for monitoring the devices used for streaming.

 ### Listener Tracking Equipment Requirements